-\subsection{Numerically Tracking a Solution from Toric Infinity}
+\subsection{Numerically tracking a solution from toric infinity}

 The numerical part of our algorithm tracks real zeros of $\p_{\CC}(t,\x)$, as in \cref{toriclimit}, from $\p_{\CC}(0,\x)$ to $\p_{\CC}(1,\x)$.
+There are several technicalities to be careful about: 1-) we are not able to start the homotopy continuation precisely at $\p_{\CC}(0,\x)$ since all its zeros lie at toric infinity, 2-) we need to design an algorithm to track the solution paths $\x(t)$, as in \cref{toriclimit}, from $t \sim 0$ to $t=1$.

-This can be done in two ways: \begin{enumerate} \item trace the solution curves $\x(t)$ numerically, or \item start a homotopy from $\p_{\CC}(0,\x)$ with zeros given by alternating mixed cells and track the solution path from $t=0$ to $t=1$. \end{enumerate} We refer to \cite{numericalcont} for the former and to \cite{condition} for the later approach.
-The curve tracing approach a.k.a. standard numerical trackers have the advantage of being used by numerical analysts: it is fast, and it is used for many applications.
+The first issue is theoretically handled by an analytic continuation argument on toric compactification, and it is practically handled by predictor-corrector methods in numerical analysis.
+The second part, tracking the solution paths, can be done in two ways: \begin{enumerate} \item trace the solution curves $\x(t)$ numerically, or \item start a homotopy from $\p_{\CC}(0,\x)$ with zeros given by alternating mixed cells and track the solution path from $t=0$ to $t=1$. \end{enumerate} Explaining details of these numerical schemes have the potential of doubling the size of our paper and the techniques are now folklore, so we prefer to have a brief account.
+An established reference for curve tracing approach, i.e., the first method, is \cite{numericalcont}.
+The curve tracing approach is often fast, and it is a standard technique in numerical analysis that is deployed in many applications.
 However, to the best of our knowledge, the safeguards to control precision issues for standard path trackers only exist for specific cases.